WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 ## 2 Data Sources

 The [`NYC_Dog_Licensing_Dataset`](https://www.kaggle.com/datasets/smithaachar/nyc-dog-licensing-clean?resource=download) is a 13.68MB csv with 122K rows and 15 columns derived from Kaggle.
 The original `NYC_Dog_Licensing_Dataset` is an [NYC Open Data](https://data.cityofnewyork.us/Health/NYC-Dog-Licensing-Dataset/nu7n-tubp) asset that contains all active dog licenses for NYC residents.
 The data is sourced from the [DOHMH Dog Licensing System](https://a816-healthpsi.nyc.gov/DogLicense), where owners can apply for and renew dog licenses.
-The data is available for various years, but we focused solely on 2019 data.
+The data is available for various years, but we focused on data from 2014-2016 - similar to the data available on Kaggle.

 Each record represented in the dataset is a unique dog license that was active during the year.
 Each record was not necessarily a unique record, since a license that was renewed during the year resulted in a separate record of an active license period.
 However, each record stood as a unique license period for the dog over the course of the yearlong time frame.